primiano/perfetto-docs/docs/recording/data-sources.md

 The logs can be investigated along with other information in the trace using the [Perfetto UI](https://ui.perfetto.dev) as shown in the screenshot above.

 If using the `trace_processor`, these logs will be in the [android\_logs](/docs/reference/sql-tables.md#android_logs) table.
-To take a look at the logs with the tag ‘perfetto’ you would use the following query:
+To look at the logs with the tag ‘perfetto’ you would use the following query:

 ```sql
 select * from android_logs where tag = “perfetto”